- Rhode Island College Student Organization Registration for Existing Groups

 - Once you have entered all of the information, press Save.
 You will receive a confirmation email from Student Activities confirming the receipt of the information.

-- Keep your RIConnect officer information accurate by submitting any changes in officers or advisors.
+- Keep your myRIC officer information accurate by submitting any changes in officers or advisors.

-- Meet with either the Assistant Director, Student Activities, or a designated Student Activities staff member, to review College policies and officer responsibilities.
+- Meet with either the Program Coordinator, Student Activities, or a designated Student Activities staff member, to review College policies and officer responsibilities.

 Recognition through Student Activities entitles organizations to the following privileges: